 The intense violet of the amethyst stone mounted on the ring to the right, which reminds us of the purple beads of the waa-miigisagoo, reflects and emphasizes giikaadiziwin, the dignified and serious nature of niibawiwin (marriage).
 In addition, the mysterious glow of the purple stone refers to unconditional love for the Great Mystery and epitomizes the fire that, bright like the color of baasibagak (prairie clover), burns simultaneously in the hearts of two wiijiiwaanag (partners for life).

-The gemstone is a powerful and solemn reminder of our ability and responsibility to get in touch with Gichi-manidoo and the benevolent aadizookaanag that dwell in the four corners of the universe - and thus with gichi-zaagi’idiwin: the great love that lives within ourselves…
+The gemstone with its purple hue is a powerful and solemn reminder of our ability and responsibility to get in touch with Gichi-manidoo and the benevolent aadizookaanag that dwell in the four corners of the universe - and thus with gichi-zaagi’idiwin: the great love that lives within ourselves…

 Mii sa ekoozid.
 Miigwech gibizindaw noongom mii dash gidibaajimotoon wa’aw dibaajimowin.
 And that is the end.
 Thank you for listening to me today, for allowing me to relate to you this story.
 Giga-waabamin wayiiba, I hope to see you again soon.

-Mino bimaadizin!
-Live well!
-Migwechewendan akina gegoo ahaw!
-Be thankful for everything!
+Aambe mino bimaadizidaa!
+Let's live well!
+Migwechiwendandaa akina gegoo ahaw!
+Let's be thankful for everything!

 ¹ Wampum, originally wampampeak [wom-puh m-peeg] or wάpαpəyak: a word used by the Wampanoag and Waabanakiig Peoples of the North Atlantic meaning a string of white shell beads.